abhishek-kumar-code/Redfish_Public/Specification.md

 If a response contains a subset of the properties defined in the schema for a type, then the context URL shall specify the subset of properties included.
 An asterix (*) can be used to specify "all structural properties" for a given resource.

-Expanded navigation properties shall be included in the select list if the result includes a subset of the properties defined for the expanded resource.
+Expanded [reference properties](#reference-properties) shall be included in the select list if the result includes a subset of the properties defined for the expanded resource.

 For example, the following context URL specifies that the result contains a single resource from the Members collection nested under the Links property of the Systems resource: